khaledghobashy/uraeus_smbd/README.md

 ### Audience and Fields of Application

 Initially, the main targeted audience was the **Formula Student** community.
-The motive was *encouraging a deeper understanding of the modelling processes and the underlying theories used in other commercial software packages*, which is a way of giving back to the community, and supporting the concept of *"knowledge share"* adopted there by exposing it to the open-source community as well.
+The motive was *encouraging a deeper understanding of the modeling processes and the underlying theories used in other commercial software packages*, which is a way of giving back to the community, and supporting the concept of *"knowledge share"* adopted there by exposing it to the open-source community as well.

 Currently, the tool aims to serve a wider domain of users with different usage goals and different backgrounds, such as students, academic researchers and industry professionals.